-[-f] Forces a power off without performing a graceful shutdown.
-A graceful shutdown requires ISM Server Management to be installed on the server.

-- [-r] Causes the software to attempt a graceful shutdown and then execute the IPMI reset command. - [-r -f] Forces a reset without performing a graceful shutdown.
+- [-f] Forces a power off without performing a graceful shutdown.
+A graceful shutdown requires Intel Server Management to be installed on the server. - [-r] Causes the software to attempt a graceful shutdown and then execute the IPMI reset command.

 version